malu-schy/helloHardhatReact/README.md

 1. Nonce too high.
 Expected nonce to be 0 but got 19.
 Note that transactions can't be queued when automining.
 -> Maybe you restarted your Blockchain?
-In this case, your Blockchain expect that the nonce is 0 -> go to metamask settings and change manuell the nonce
+In this case, your Blockchain expect that the nonce is 0 -> go to metamask settings and change manual the nonce

 2. Calling an Account which is not a contract